matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Controller.$module.$action.end
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [129](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L129)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [133](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L133)_

+Triggered after a controller action is successfully called.
 This event exists for convenience and is triggered immediately before the [Request.dispatch.end](/api-reference/hooks#requestdispatchend) event is triggered.

 It can be used to do the same things as the [Request.dispatch.end](/api-reference/hooks#requestdispatchend) event, but for one controller action only.
 Using this event will result in a little less code than [Request.dispatch.end](/api-reference/hooks#requestdispatchend).